๐Ÿ“šSignal Processing

 Frequency Domain Analysis and Filtering

-• 2D Discrete Fourier Transform converts f(x,y)f(x,y) to F(u,v)F(u,v), where low frequencies cluster at the center and high frequencies at the edges of the spectrum
+• The 2D Discrete Fourier Transform converts f(x,y)f(x,y) to F(u,v)F(u,v).
+By convention, the spectrum is shifted so that low frequencies (slow spatial variations) cluster at the center and high frequencies (rapid changes like edges) appear at the periphery.

-• Low-pass filters attenuate high-frequency components (edges, noise), producing smoothing; high-pass filters suppress low frequencies, enhancing edges
+• Low-pass filters attenuate high-frequency components, producing smoothing.
+High-pass filters suppress low frequencies, enhancing edges and fine detail.
+Band-pass filters isolate a specific frequency range.

 Edge Detection

-Compare: Low-pass filtering vs. edge detection—these are complementary operations.
+Compare: Low-pass filtering vs. edge detection are complementary operations.
 Low-pass filtering removes high frequencies (smoothing), while edge detection isolates them.
-Both illustrate how frequency content maps to spatial features.
+Both illustrate how frequency content maps directly to spatial features.

 Enhancement and Restoration